Demo Features Compare Pricing Docs Blog Start Writing

 • How melody notes attach to lyric blocks and syllable segments

-• How to enter notes with the inline piano, Musical Typing, MIDI, or your voice
+• How to enter notes with the inline piano, Musical Typing, the tab lane, or your voice

 • How Follow Chord mode remaps your keyboard to chord tones